 Lake Michigan College offers an "open door" admissions policy for individuals who are interested in and capable of benefiting from the post-secondary experience.
 Any person can apply for admission to Lake Michigan College who is interested in and capable of benefiting from the post-secondary experience, and who is:

 - 1. A high school graduate or GED recipient, or - 2.
-Eighteen years of age or older, or - 3.
-Demonstrates Ability to Benefit on an approved College assessment instrument.
+Eighteen years of age or older.